YizhouCodes/Web-Game-Store/README.md

 ** In home url, when user is not authenticated, only searching the games is permitted.

-2) This part will be implemented based on MVC (Model, View, Controller) pattern.
+2) This part will be implemented based on Django's MVT (Model, View, Template) pattern.

 ****************************************************************************************************************